rmax/scrapy-redis/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-scrapy-redis could always use more documentation, whether as part of the
+Scrapy-Redis could always use more documentation, whether as part of the
-official scrapy-redis docs, in docstrings, or even on the web in blog posts,
+official Scrapy-Redis docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback